How to become a saint

 The path to sainthood all starts with what ordinary people think.
 The first step is “the opinion that has spread among the faithful” that a person has lived a life of integrity and Christian virtue.
 The alternative is to have been martyred.

 For thousands of poor Salvadorans, Blessed Oscar Romero met both these criteria.
 They loved and revered him in life, and he died for his beliefs.
 As his friend Julian Filochowski of the Archbishop Romero Trust puts it, the people of El Salvador canonised Oscar Romero in their hearts upon his assassination in 1980.
-Institutions, however, are more difficult to convince - his cause has taken 38 years.
+Institutions, however, are more difficult to convince – his cause took 38 years.

 The Servant of God